CompGenLabUB/CAPTVRED/README.md

 <img src="./docs/captvred_logo.png" title="CAPTVRED" alt="CAPTVRED" width="350px" align="center" />

-CAPTVRED PIPELINE is designed to analyze viral NGS data.
-Despite, any metagenomics dataset sequenced with illumina run can be analyzed using this workflow, it has been specifically designed to asses Targeted Enrichment Sequencing (TES) datasets, with a set of probes designed based on a set of reference genomic sequences of interest.
-This pipeline provides an analysis for the viral identification and discovery through alignment, assembly, and taxonomic classification of the sequenced reads.
-It is assumed that the probes were designed based on the reference set  to enrich the samples with reads from these species and similar ones.
-**In the following lines we will refer to the set of genomic reference sequences as Viral Candidates**
+CAPTVRED PIPELINE is designed to analyze viral metagenomics datasets from Target Enrichment Sequencing (or Capture-based Metagenomics).
+This pipeline provides an analysis for viral identification through alignment, assembly, and taxonomic classification of the sequenced reads.
+The analyses focus on the set of species of interest, for which the dataset has been enriched, and other related sequences from the same taxonomic family. **In the following lines we will refer to the set of genomic sequences of interest as Viral Candidates.**

 # Getting started:
 Before running the pipeline, the file system must be prepared as follows: